MaRDI4NFDI/mardi_doip_server/docs/content/client_cli.md

 - `--workflow`: Workflow name (invoke action, default `equation_extraction`)
 - `--params`: Workflow parameters as JSON string (invoke action)
 - `--output`: Path or directory to save the first retrieved component (retrieve action)
+  - When saving to a directory, the original filename provided by the server is preserved when present.

 ### Actions
 - `demo`: Runs `hello` then `retrieve`.